luizbgomide/sovereign/tutorial.md

 ## Delver Creation

 Have a read through the [delver creation](/delver-creation) document, top to bottom.
 When you're finished, grab a blank page of paper and *actually* create a character, writing your own labels for the data that you need to record.
+Follow [delver creation](/delver-creation), **not** the example, to build your character.

 ### Worked Example